elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 Replace `API_KEY` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` with the ID of the log you want messages sent to ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

-In the example we specify the level minimum as Info.
-This tells NLog to log only information, warning, error and fatal messages.
+In the example, we specify the level minimum as Info.
+This tells NLog to log only information, warning, error, and fatal messages.
 You may adjust this, but be aware that your elmah.io log may run full pretty fast, especially if you log thousands and thousands of trace and debug messages.

 Log messages to elmah.io, just as with every other target and NLog: